ASCOMInitiative/alpyca/docs/source/introduction.rst

 To connect and control a device, the basic steps are:

 1. Import the device class and Alpaca exceptions you plan to catch
 2. Create an instance of the device class, giving the IP:port and device index on the server
 3. Connect to the device
 4. Call methods and read/write properties as desired, catching exceptions(!)
 5. Assure that you disconnect from the device.

 You will be controlling *physical devices* with your function calls here.
 Devices are more susceptible to problems than software.
 There are some very important things to be aware of:

 - Some of the methods (initiator functions) are non-blocking (asynchronous) and will return right away if the operation was *started* successfully.
   These are clearly marked in the docs.
-You must validate that the operation completed *successfully* (later) by reading a *completion property* which is documented with each non-blocking function.
+You must validate that the operation completes *successfully* (later) by reading a *completion property* which is documented with each non-blocking function.
 - You will receive an exception wherever anything fails to complete *successfully*.
 Not only might an initiator raise an exception, but the completion property will raise one as well if the operation failed *while in progress*.
 Use a ``finally`` clause to assure that you disconnect from the device no matter what.

 Simple Example
 --------------